CallaRudolph/DeathStar/README.md

   ````
 * To view app in browser:
   * Open MAMP and click Preferences
-  * Click Ports and set Apache Port to 8888, and Msql port to 8889
+  * Click Ports and set Apache Port to 8888, and MySQL port to 8889
-  * Click Web Server and set the document root to the web folder of DeathStar directory and click OK
+  * Click Web Server and set the document root to the _web_ folder of DeathStar directory and click OK
-  * In MAMP click Start Servers
+  * In MAMP click "Start Servers"
-  * In MAMP click Open WebStart page
+  * In MAMP click "Open WebStart page"
-  * In Tools menu of WebStart page, click phpMyAdmin
+  * In Tools menu of WebStart page, click "phpMyAdmin"
+    * _If you are unable to click this option, navigate to localhost:8888/phpmyadmin in your browser and continue with the steps below._
-  * Once in phpmyadmin page, click Import tab, click browse button, then navigate to the death_star.sql file in the project directory
+  * Once in phpMyAdmin page, click "Import" tab, then the browse button, then navigate to the death_star.sql file in the project directory and select it.
-  * In your browser, enter 'localhost:8888' to view the webpage on your browser
+  * In your browser, enter 'localhost:8888' to view the webpage on your browser!

 ## Technologies Used